jhadev/script-club-projects/homework/README.md

 1. Write a function that takes two numbers and returns their product.
 2. Create an [arrow function](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/Arrow_functions) to check if a string is longer than 5 characters.
-3. Use [try ... catch](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/try...catch) to handle an invalid input scneario (e.g., non-numeric input)
+3. Use [try ... catch](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Statements/try...catch) to handle an invalid input scneario (e.g., non-numeric input).

 ## Session 4

 1. Create an array of 5 numbers and write a function to calculate their sum using [reduce](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/reduce).
-2. Use [map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) to create a new array with each number squared
+2. Use [map](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/map) to create a new array with each number squared.
-3. [Filter](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter) the array to include only numbers greater than 10
+3. [Filter](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Global_Objects/Array/filter) the array to include only numbers greater than 10.

 ## Session 5